 As a wildlife and conservation photographer, you want your photos to have an impact and make a difference.
 That is why I was extremely pleased to learn that my photos very likely have changed the future of the pristine rainforests and the people of Guyana to the better.

-"I don’t think I am overstating it when I say that the impacts of the photos that Daniel took (...) were the direct cause" (Thadaigh Baggallay)
+"I don’t think I am overstating it when I say that the photos that Daniel took were the direct cause for the President of Guyana to take action" (Thadaigh Baggallay)

 I was on an assignment to Guyana, working for the Frankfurt Zoological Society (FZS), when their partner, the Protected Areas Commission (PAC), were about to fly over the Kaieteur National Park to locate illegal gold mining activities.
 FZS and PAC agreed that it made sense to send me along to document it photographically, so I did.